lzwjava/blog-source/original/2025-02-23-commute-en.md

 - Parking costs around 16 CNY per hour in that area.

-- Working in the office provides a great Wi-Fi or Ethernet connection to the internal network.
-Also, I can meet some colleagues, even if we are not in the same group.
-And I can order different meals to eat.

 - Save energy during your commute to work on something that matters more.
 Or use your commute as a distraction to focus on something that is less painful.